Braun vs Philips Norelco Shavers: My Personal Test On Their Performance

 Let’s peek underneath the hood…

-There goes your main difference.
-Braun exclusively produce foil shavers, while Norelco takes care of your hair with its distinguished three-blade rotary heads.
+There goes your main difference in Braun vs Philips Norelco Shavers.
+Braun exclusively produces foil shavers, while Norelco takes care of your hair with its distinguished three-blade rotary heads.

 Now, I’ve written an in-depth guide on foil vs rotary shavers…But you might want just the summary.
 And here it is: